claceio/docs/content/docs/Configuration/networking.md

 port = 25223 # default port for HTTP
 ```

 to desired values.
 Port 0 means bind to any available port.
 Port -1 means disable HTTP access.
+Use host as `0.0.0.0` to bind to all available interfaces.

 ## HTTPS